Scott Putski: Early career (1986–1991)

 After attending college at Texas Christian University, where he played football as a running back, Bednarski trained under his father Ivan to become a professional wrestler and eventually debuted in 1986 in Texas All Star Wrestling where he teamed up with his father Ivan.
 In June 1988, he appeared with Jim Crockett Promotions.
 In May 1991 he had a tryout match for the World Wrestling Federation, defeating The Brooklyn Brawler, but was not hired.

 Global Wrestling Federation (1991–1994)

 In late 1991, Putski joined the Dallas-based Global Wrestling Federation.

 On March 20, Putski and Terry Simms captured the Tag Team Championship from the Coast to Coast Connection ("Hollywood" John Tatum and "California Studd" Rod Price).
 Less than a month later, on April 17, the belts were held up following a match between Putski and Simms and the Goodfellows (Gary Young and Steven Dane).
 Young and Dane would go on to win the rematch on May 1 and become the undisputed champions.

 On May 29, he defeated Johnny Mantell in a tournament final to capture the North American Heavyweight Championship, the federation's top singles title, which had been declared vacant after "Hot Stuff" Eddie Gilbert left the GWF for the Memphis-based United States Wrestling Association.
-Putski would hold the title until being fired in August.
+Putski would hold the title until the promotion folded in September 1994.